gstls/WebPose3D-RealTime/README.md

 - As a post-processing step, remapping is applied to ensure that the predefined joint lengths are maintained within the 3D virtual environment.
 - The average update time for each joint within a single frame is 4ms, causing little to no noticeable latency.

+### Kalman Filter State Transition and Batch Update Process for Each Joint: Pseudo Code

 # Getting Started
 - This project does not require any additional library installations.
 Simply download the project and run index.html using Live Server or via npm.
 - Click the 'Follow Skeleton' button while running the project to activate the third-person camera, allowing it to follow the skeleton.